tklab-tud/umundo/docs/BUILDING.md

 </pre>
 	1. Within the ProtoBuf source folder open <tt>vsprojects/protobuf.sln</tt> with MS Visual Studio and build everything in Debug and Release configuration via
 		<tt>Build->Build Solution</tt>.
 Just ignore all the errors with regard to
 		<tt>gtest</tt>, the libraries are built nevertheless.

 	2. You most likely **have to build ProtoBuf twice** for both configurations until you get 5 projects to succeed for both Release and Debug builds.

 3. Start the **CMake-GUI** and enter the checkout directory in the "Where is the source code" text field.
 Choose any convenient directory to build the binaries in, but try to put it next to the directory with the ProtoBuf build or one level deeper.

 4. Hit "**Configure**" and choose your toolchain and compiler - I only tested with Visual Studio 10.
 Hit "Configure" again until there are no more red items in the list.
 If these instructions are still correct and you did as described above, you should be able to "Generate" the Visual Project Solution.

 	1. If you have the compiled ProtoBuf libraries installed somewhere else, provide the path to the directory in <tt>PROTOBUF_SRC_ROOT_FOLDER</tt> and hit "Configure" again, hoping that he will find all the ProtoBuf libraries.

 	2. CMake will still complain about missing the <tt>SWIG_EXECUTABLE</tt> but that is just a friendly reminder and no error at this point.

 Now you can generate the MS Visual Studio project file <tt><UMUNDO_SRCDIR>/umundo.sln</tt>.
 Just open it up to continue in your IDE.

 <b>Note:</b> We only tested with the MSVC compiler.
 You can try to compile
 with MinGW but you would have to build all the dependent libraries as well.
 I did not manage to compile ZeroMQ the last time I tried.

 ### Language Bindings

 The process described above will let you compile the umundo libraries.
 If you want some language bindings into Java or C#, you will have to install some more
 packages:

 <table>
   <tr><th>Dependency</th><th>Search Path</th><th>CMake Variables</th><th>Comment</th></tr>
-	<tr><td bgcolor="#dfd">SWIG<br>[<a href="http://prdownloads.sourceforge.net/swig/swigwin-2.0.7.zip">download</a>]</td>
+	<tr><td bgcolor="#ddffdd">SWIG<br>[<a href="http://prdownloads.sourceforge.net/swig/swigwin-2.0.7.zip">download</a>]</td>
 		<td>
 			<tt>C:/Program Files/swig/</tt><br>
 			<tt>C:/Program Files (x86)/swig/</tt><br>